haidodev/oop_lab/README.md

 6. Update the Store class to work with Media "feature/store-update"
 7. Unique item in a list "feature/equals-override"
 8. Sort media in the cart "feature/comparison"
+9. Create a complete console application in the Aims class "feature/command-line-interface"